POPULAR FEATURES

 Keyword research can be challenging.
 But since you, as a local entrepreneur, regularly talk with your customers, you have a big advantage.

-2. Focus on writing 'local' headlines
+2. Focus on writing local headlines

 Your audience is searching for the bakery around the corner, that plumber nearby, or the carpenter that'll come to their house.
-They'll click on those results that indicate they're situated in that area.
+They click on those results that indicate they're situated in that area.
 That's important for your local marketing online strategy.

 3. Give your blog a proper revamp